 There are many ways to appreciate women.
 One of them is by giving them a gift.
-The citizens of Earth do it by dedicating several days in a year to womanhood.
-International Women’s Day and Mother’s Day are some of them.
+There are several days a year that are dedicated to celebrating womanhood, and International Women’s Day and Mother’s Day are two of them.
 In the UK, the Mothering Sunday always falls on the fourth Sunday of Lent or three weeks before Easter Sunday.
-That translates to March 11 in 2018.
+That translates to March 11th in 2018.
+In the United States, Mother’s Day is celebrated on the second Sunday of May, which is May 13th in 2018.
 Though both days focus on women, it is clear that Mother’s Day is centered more towards the relationship between a mother and their children.

 If you are a parent, you know that special occasions can be a unique learning point for your children.
-Encouraging your kids to give their moms present on Mother’s Day will not only teach them to honor their mother but also introduce them to the basics of altruism.
+Encouraging your kids to give their mom a present on Mother’s Day will not only teach them to honor their mother but also introduce them to the basics of altruism.
+Be sure to also have them tell mom how important she is by writing it in a Mother’s Day card.
 Researchers believe that giving incites a sense of personal satisfaction, enjoyment, and fulfillment.

 Though there are certainly no rules or restrictions in gift-giving, it is a good idea to let your kids actively participate in making the gift for mom.
 In other words, leave the expensive gifts to the dads.
 Fathers can help their kids in the process and as a result, strengthen the bond between them.
 Your kids will find out how giving something from the heart can hold so much more meaning than a store-bought present.
 Plus, you can score some loving husband points with your wife as this gesture shows her that you care about her, too.